Skip to main content

 AMPK is a heterotrimeric enzyme that becomes activated when the cellular ratio of adenosine monophosphate (AMP) to adenosine triphosphate (ATP) increases.
 A high AMP:ATP ratio is a biochemical signal of low energy status; the cell is consuming ATP faster than it is producing it.

 In response, activated AMPK initiates a series of events designed to restore energy homeostasis.
-It phosphorylates a host of downstream targets, effectively turning off energy-intensive anabolic pathways like protein and fatty acid synthesis, while simultaneously turning on catabolic, ATP-producing pathways such as and glucose uptake.
+It phosphorylates a host of downstream targets, effectively turning off energy-intensive anabolic pathways like protein and fatty acid synthesis, while simultaneously turning on catabolic, ATP-producing pathways such as fatty acid oxidation and glucose uptake.
 This positions AMPK as a critical control point for metabolic health, and its activation is a primary therapeutic target for conditions related to metabolic syndrome.

 How Do Peptide Therapies Influence the AMPK Pathway?